peteroupc/peteroupc.github.io/graphicsapi.md

     DrawTrianglesTwoTex(State3D *state, float* vertices, uint32_t numvertices,
        uint32_t * indices, uint32_t numindices, Texture *texture1, Texture *texture2);
     DrawTriangleFanTwoTex(State3D *state, float* vertices, uint32_t numvertices,
-       uint32_t * indices, uint32_t numindices, Texture *texture1, Texture *texture2);
+       Texture *texture1, Texture *texture2);
     DrawTriangleStripTwoTex(State3D *state, float* vertices, uint32_t numvertices,
-       uint32_t * indices, uint32_t numindices, Texture *texture1, Texture *texture2);
+       Texture *texture1, Texture *texture2);

 Like the corresponding `...OneTex` versions, with the following exceptions.
-The `vertices` array is a rectangular array of vertices, where each vertex takes up ten `float` values: the x-, y-, and z-coordinates; the normal vector's X, Y, and Z components; the texture coordinates (U and V) for `texture1`; and the texture coordinates for `texture2`.
+Each vertex block has ten `float` values: the x-, y-, and z-coordinates; the normal vector's X, Y, and Z components; the texture coordinates (U and V) for `texture1`; and the texture coordinates for `texture2`.
 These functions are suggested here because some games from the late 1990s rely on so-called _light-map_ textures and two-texture blending rather than in-game lighting calculations.

+    DrawTriangles(State3D *state, float* vertices, uint32_t numvertices,
+       uint32_t * indices, uint32_t numindices);
+    DrawTriangleFan(State3D *state, float* vertices, uint32_t numvertices);
+    DrawTriangleStrip(State3D *state, float* vertices, uint32_t numvertices);

+Draws triangles without textures.
+Like the corresponding `...OneTex` versions, with the following exceptions.
+Each "vertex block" has six `float` values: the x-, y-, and z-coordinates; and a color's red, green, and blue values, each ranging from 0 through 1.
+This is for games that render only triangles without textures.
+These functions are suggested here because some games from the mid- to late 1990s often draw polygons without textures.

-This is far from a complete list of useful 3-D drawing functions; there may be others, but the goal is to define only those functions and 3-D capabilities actually used by video games in the 1990s and earlier.
+This is far from a complete list of useful 3-D drawing functions; there may be others, but the goal is to define a compact set of functions supporting only those 3-D capabilities actually used by video games in the 1990s and earlier.

-The [**classic-graphics specification**](https://peteroupc.github.io/graphics.html) recognizes the following [**3-D graphics capabilities**](https://peteroupc.github.io/graphics.html#3_D_Graphics) as within its spirit: Z buffering (depth buffering), bilinear filtering, flat shading, Gouraud shading, perspective correction, per-vertex specular highlighting, per-vertex depth-based fog, line drawing, two-texture blending, edge antialiasing (smoothing), MIP mapping, source alpha blending, and destination alpha blending.
-The _PC 99 System Design Guide_ sections 14.27 to 14.34 (except for the screen resolution, frame rate, and double buffering requirements) are also in scope.
-Stencil buffers, bump mapping, environment mapping, and three- or four-texture blending are borderline capabilities.

 <a id=License></a>